sequenceiq/blog/source/_posts/2014-07-23-schedulers-part-1.markdown

 * Relax locality: in case it is set to false, only node-local container can be allocated.
 By default it is set to true.

 #### NODE_UPDATE
 Let's get back to `NODE_UPDATE`.
 What happens at every node update and why it happens so frequently?
 First of all, nodes are running the containers.
 Containers start and stop all the time thus the scheduler needs an update about the state of the nodes.
 Also it updates their resource capabilities as well.
 After the updates are noted, the scheduler tries to allocate containers on the nodes.
 The same applies to every node in the cluster.
 At every `NODE_UPDATE` the scheduler checks if an application reserved a container on this node.
 If there is reservation then tries to fulfill it.
 Every node can have only one reserved container.
 After the reservation it tries to allocate more containers by going through all the queues starting from `root`.
 The node can have one more container if it has at least the minimum allocation's resource capability.
 Going through the child queues of `root` it checks the queue's active applications and its resource requests by priority order.
 If the application has request for this node it tries to allocate it.
-If the relax locality set to true it could also allocate container even though there is no explicite request for this node, but that's not what's going to happen first.
+If the relax locality is set to true it could also allocate container even though there is no explicite request for this node, but that's not what's going to happen first.
 There is another term called delay scheduling.
 The scheduler tries to delay any non-data-local request, but cannot delay it for so long.
 The `localityWaitFactor` will determine how long to wait until fall back to rack-local then the end to off-switch requests.
 If everything works out it allocates a container and tracks its resource usage.
 If there is not enough resource capability one application can reserve a container on this node, and at the next update may can use this reservation.
 After the allocation is made the `ApplicationMaster` will submit a request to the node to launch this container and assign a task to it to run.
 The scheduler does not need to know what task the AM will run in the container.

 ### CONTAINER_EXPIRED
 The [ContainerAllocationExpirer's](https://github.com/apache/hadoop-common/blob/trunk/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-server/hadoop-yarn-server-resourcemanager/src/main/java/org/apache/hadoop/yarn/server/resourcemanager/rmcontainer/ContainerAllocationExpirer.java)
 responsibility to check if a container expires and when it does it sends an `ContainerExpiredSchedulerEvent` and the scheduler will notify the application to remove the container.
 The value of how long to wait until a container is considered dead can be configured.

 ## Animation
 The animation on top shows a basic event flow starting from adding 2 nodes and submitting 2 applications with attempts.
 Eventually the node updates tries to allocate resources to those applications.
 After reading this post I hope it makes sense now.

 ## What's next?
 In the next part of this series I'll compare it with FairScheduler, to see the differences.

+For updates and further blog posts follow us on [LinkedIn](https://www.linkedin.com/company/sequenceiq/), [Twitter](https://twitter.com/sequenceiq) or [Facebook](https://www.facebook.com/sequenceiq).

+Enjoy.